 Roy's record breaking achievement of flying 404 sorties during the airlift came about really because of his commanding officer.
 It is no secret that the United States are ultra competitive in all things they undertake and the USAF was certainly no exception.
-Although 59 squadron's involvement during the Airlift is described as "by detachment" and they were only the second flight of Yorks to join it making them play catch up from the start, Roy's CO realised that the Americans were already well ahead with their flights and it became clear that one pilot in particular was being assigned more flights than the others.
+When 206 squadron joined Operation Plain Fare they were only the second flight of Yorks to join it making them play catch up from the start.
+Roy's CO realised that the Americans were already well ahead with their flights and it became clear that one pilot in particular was being assigned more flights than the others.
 Anxious not to come second to the Americans, Roy's CO decided that it should be Roy who would fly the flag for Britain and started to detail him for the lion's share of flights.
 Roy would fly two or three trips a day from RAF Wunstorf to RAF Gatow in Berlin's British sector.
 On the 12th August 1948 he achieved 4 flights in the day, not a bad achievement as the flight time was an hour one way and the York would have to be unloaded taking at least an hour.
-During this time, Roy and his crew consisting of Flt Lt Hathaway (Navigator), Flt Lt Richardson (Signaller) and A W Marshall (Engineer), took very little time off.
+During this time, Roy and his crew consisting of Flt Lt Hathaway (Navigator), Flt Lt Richardson (Engineer.
+Although the original Engineer was called Bussey) and A W Marshall (Signaller), took very little time off.
 Roy told us they regularly got 'buzzed' by soviet Yak fighters trying to force them out of the narrow corridor they were confined to.
 This soon became a bit of a game with the Yaks, as more and more pilots started to play chicken with them by flying towards them until the Yak would veer off to avoid a collision which would be far more detrimental to the Yak.

 After much deliberation on the two photos above, the fountain of all knowledge, Pete, identified the two locations: